GilianPonte/gilianponte.github.io/_posts/2022-03-20-membership-inference.md

 # Your first membership inference attack.
 *20 March, 2022*

-We start with some libraries to load.
+Another post that is work in progress.
+In this post, I show you in R how easy it is to infer whether an observation was part of the training data set.
+Something the scientific community calls a membership inference attack.
+We start with some libraries to load:

 ```{r}
 rm(list = ls())